peterphitran/Contribution/README.md

 **Understand:** The contracts page documents serving a contract supergraph for Hive Gateway and Apollo Router but omits Hive Router; add equivalent Hive Router instructions (#6575).

-**Match:** Reuse existing patterns — the non-contract Hive Router docs at `/docs/router/supergraph` already show loading from the CDN with `source: hive` / `endpoint` / `key`; the Apollo Router contract guidance uses `HIVE_CDN_ENDPOINT` / `HIVE_CDN_KEY`; the contracts page already uses a "point X at the contract supergraph endpoint" structure with a documented endpoint URL pattern.
+**Match:** Reuse existing patterns.
+The non-contract Hive Router docs at `/docs/router/supergraph` already show loading from the CDN with `source: hive`, `endpoint`, and `key`.
+The Apollo Router contract guidance uses `HIVE_CDN_ENDPOINT` and `HIVE_CDN_KEY`.
+The contracts page already uses a "point X at the contract supergraph endpoint" structure with a documented endpoint URL pattern.

 **Plan:**
 1. Update the section intro to include Hive Router alongside Hive Gateway and Apollo Router.